denzcon/NetbeansDarkTheme/README.md

 To use this theme, open up your netbeans:

-click upper menu
+- click upper menu
-  tools->options
+  - tools->options

-Look at the bottom of dialog window for button: import
+- Look at the bottom of dialog window for button: import
+- Browse for the darktheme.zip file

-select: All
+- select: All
+- Then select okay

-that's all it takes.
+- that's all it takes.

 ![Dark Theme](https://raw.github.com/robertkraig/NetbeansDarkTheme/master/darktheme.png)